Your simple solution for unpaid invoices

 If the payment date for an invoice has passed, the TIMOCOM debt collection service can help you get your money.

 As a neutral intermediary, we provide individual consultation for each case and in many cases are able to arrange for payment of outstanding invoices.
-The TIMOCOM lawyer Alexander Oebel and his team are proud of their 86% success rate.
+Lawyer Alexander Oebel and his team are proud of their 86,5% success rate.

-What the TIMOCOM debt collection service has to offer:
+What TIMOCOM’s international debt collection service has to offer:

 - engage online, simply and easily